 This Module is Assessed in 3 Stages during the term (September to December):

 - By an online essay / exercise in term;

 - By Written exam in December.

-The course is held in the UCD School of Medicine and Medical Science, University College Dublin, Health Sciences Centre, Belfield, Dublin 4.
+The course is held in the UCD School of Medicine, University College Dublin, Health Sciences Centre, Belfield, Dublin 4.